Everyone loves the party game/icebreaker “two truths and a lie.”

 As some states have begun to address occupational licensing reform, test your knowledge on occupational licenses.
 Can you identify which of the following is NOT true about occupational licensing?

-Occupational licenses make it difficult for many people to start a new career.
+A. Occupational licenses make it difficult for many people to start a new career.

-Occupational licensing requirements are uniquely tailored to the responsibilities of each specific licensed profession.
+B. Occupational licensing requirements are uniquely tailored to the responsibilities of each specific licensed profession.

-Occupational licenses are often not necessary to protect the health and safety of Americans.
+C. Occupational licenses are often not necessary to protect the health and safety of Americans.

+A. TRUE!
 Many people who are looking to begin careers in licensed occupations face great barriers because of the expensive, time-consuming, and unnecessary training that many states require.
 There are dozens of examples across the country where individuals, seeking to improve their lives and financial stability, are punished and shut down by state boards for their hard work and innovation.

+B. FALSE!
 Occupational licensing requirements vary widely between states.
 While one state may require 200+ hours of training to obtain a license, another state may not even require a license for that occupation.
 This makes it difficult to move between states and limits entrepreneurial opportunities.